UI/UX Audit Interview with Jane Portman

 Our first guest is Jane Portman, UI/UX consultant, founder of Tiny Reminder and author of The UI Audit.
 You can follow her on her blog or on Twitter.
 Oh, and make sure to listen to her UI Breakfast Podcast too!

-Why should people do UI audits?
+Why should people do a UI review or a UI audit ?

 The concept of the pre-project phase has been out there for a while and a lot of people do things like roadmapping and other kind of things where you charge the client specifically for your expertise before you do any hands-on work for them.
 So the UI audit is a great way to do that specifically for design clients and UI/UX design and any software project in a very fluid and flexible matter.
 It's tough just to do a brief teardown, instead it's a great idea to charge for it separetly, name it an audit, dedicate a day or two to that and go in depth and really explore the project well.
-It's useful both for the client and the consultant because you get to explore the projet and actually enjoy the hours that you spend there, and get paid for them.
+It's useful both for the client and the consultant because you get to explore the project, gather precious graphic design feedback and actually enjoy the hours that you spend there, and get paid for them.
 It's totally beneficial!

 Whereas for example if the client has limited budget they might just get the top cream of your expertise, know where they need improvements and they can easily, after getting the estimates, go find someone else, maybe at a cheaper rate, and make the affordable changes according to your roadmap audit.